ELF123blahblah/Split-Keyboard/README.md

 # Schematics
 <img width="883" height="378" alt="Screenshot 2026-01-11 at 17 13 10" src="https://github.com/user-attachments/assets/74668964-12e9-4fb7-8fc0-86b152a92c64" />
+# Note
+The bottom one and the little rectangle will be printed with transparent PLA.
+To give it an underglow effect and make a window for the microcontrollers
 ## Details
 This hackpad is made to help me have a better time while programming, gaming and 3D printing things.
 ### BOM